Checking Cheap Talk: Constructing the top equilibria

 Our first result gives a necessary and sufficient condition for the existence of the top-$k$ equilibrium.
 To state this condition, we introduce notation for the signal that the receiver obtains under the top-$k$ strategy profile.
 For each $k \in [N]$, let $T^k$ ($B^k$) denote a uniform draw from the top (bottom) $k$ attributes, where these top (bottom) attributes are determined by uniform tie-breaking.
-In state $\th$, we know that among the top $k$ attributes, $\abs{\th} \wedge k$ are good; among the bottom $k$ attributes, $( \abs{\th} - (N-k))_+$ are good.
-Therefore, given the state $\th$, the random variables $T^k$ and $B^k$ are conditionally independent Bernoulli random variables, with
+In state $\th$, we know that among the top $k$ attributes, $\abs{\th} \wedge k$ are good; among the bottom $k$ attributes, $( \abs{\th} - (N-k))_+$ are good.\footnote{Throughout this paper, $\wedge$ denotes the minimum operator and $(\cdot)_+$ denotes the positive part operator, i.e., $\max \{\cdot,0 \}$.} Therefore, given the state $\th$, the random variables $T^k$ and $B^k$ are conditionally independent Bernoulli random variables, with

 For $k = 1, \ldots, N-1$, define the thresholds

 We will interpret these thresholds after stating the equilibrium condition.

 \begin{thm}[Top-$k$ equilibrium condition] For $k =1, \ldots, N-1$, the top-$k$ equilibrium exists if and only if